rchakode/oneinsight/README.md

 **Server side**

-oneInsight should work out-of-box on the vast majority of Linux operating systems, subject to have the following tools installed:
+oneInsight should work out-the-of-box on the vast majority of Linux operating systems, subject to have the following tools installed:

   * curl command line interface